Information-theoretic signatures of causality in Bayesian networks and hypergraphs: PID Signatures of Causal Structures

 \subsection{PID signatures in Bayesian hypergraphs}

 In this section, we extend our results linking causality and PID to Bayesian hypergraphs.
 Crucially, we identify the PID signatures of variables within individual hyperedges that capture both the directed relationships between tails and heads, as well as the symmetric relationships among co-heads and co-tails.
+Here we only consider interactions that can be faithfully represented by a Bayesian hypergraph, such that all statistical independencies correspond exactly to the conditional independence properties dictated by the hypergraph factorization.

+\underline{\textit{Remark}:} As Bayesian hypergraphs generalizes Bayesian networks, being faithful to a Bayesian network implies faithfulness to a Bayesian hypergraph, but the reverse does not hold.
+Under standard faithfulness assumptions, neither Bayesian networks nor Bayesian hypergraphs are fully designed to represent strict logical XORs~\citep{marx2021weaker}.

+\underline{\textit{Remark}:} To illustrate interactions that standard Bayesian networks fail to faithfully represent but Bayesian hypergraphs can, consider the following example of a partial collider.
+Suppose $X_1$, $X_2$, $X_3$, and $X_4$ are independent coin flips, and $X_5 = (Y_1, Y_2)$ where $Y_1 = X_1 \text{ OR } X_2$ and $Y_2 = X_3 \text{ OR } X_4$.
+Then, conditioning on $X_5$ activates both colliders, rendering $X_1$ dependent on $X_2$, and $X_3$ dependent on $X_4$.
+Crucially, the pair $\{X_1, X_2\}$ remains conditionally independent of $\{X_3, X_4\}$ given $X_5$.
+A standard Bayesian network cannot faithfully capture this structure; conditioning on the common child $X_5$ would incorrectly induce dependence among all parent pairs, resulting in the structure shown in Fig.~\ref{fig:example}a.
+A Bayesian hypergraph, however, correctly encodes these as two disjoint causal mechanisms meeting at $X_5$, preserving the conditional independence between the distinct groups through its structured factorization, as illustrated in Fig.~\ref{fig:example}b.

 Similar to Bayesian networks, we also require the assumption of collider amplification for hypergraphs, with the notion of co-parents replaced by co-tails. \begin{assumption}[Hypergraph collider amplification] Given a directed hyperedge $\varepsilon$ in Bayesian hypergraph $\mathcal{H}$ such that $X_i, X_k \in T(\varepsilon)$ and $X_j \in H(\varepsilon)$, the following holds: